Illinois Marathon

 The race attracted a total of over 8000 finishers in the first year.
 There were approximately 14000-15000 participants at the 10th annual event in 2019.
 The Illinois Marathon is a qualifying marathon for the Boston Marathon.

-Mission statement

-The Illinois Marathon Mission Statement: Quality is a top priority for the marathon.
-"The Illinois Marathon is committed to being a responsible member of society, giving back to our community, the state, and charities."
-The Illinois Marathon also wants spectators and runners to find how important exercise is in leading a healthy lifestyle.
+The full marathon distance was omitted in 2021-2023 due to challenges with availability of public safety personnel to staff the full marathon distance course.
+In 2024 the full marathon distance returned, along with a new course map that included portions of the neighboring village of Savoy.

 Course information

-The Illinois Marathon course exists throughout Champaign and Urbana.
+The Illinois Marathon course is set throughout Champaign, Urbana, and Savoy.
 A large portion of the race is run on the University of Illinois at Urbana–Champaign campus.
 The starting line is near the University of Illinois' State Farm Center.
 The races finish at the 50-yard line of Zuppke Field in Memorial Stadium.